Qriist/LibQurl/README.md

 # LibQurl
 Full libcurl wrap for AHKv2.

+## Features
+- This is a full direct binding of libcurl, meaning that you have access* to all functions.
+- libcurl's "easy" interface is currently partially wrapped in a user-friendly way.
+- Seamless async transfers are possible if desired.
+- Transparently compressed transfers are on by default - this saves bandwidth and time.
+- Numerous simultaneous curl handles are supported, as is the multi interface.
+- The ability to download a file directly into RAM without touching the disk - very useful when working with APIs.
+- Effortless POSTing of data from almost any source, be it a String, Integer, Object, Array, Map, or even a FileObject.
+- Much work has been done to abstract away the need for a full understanding of curl's rather arcane architecture, while still allowing complete access to those inner workings when required.

+<sup><sub>*Around 50 dll functions were added in an "untested" state and are clearly marked as such.
+Among these, there are almost certainly some instances of providing the wrong data type in the DllCall. *Caveat emptor* until checked off on the function list below.
+Most common functions are already properly wrapped.</sup></sub>

 ## Roadmap
 - [X] Establish basic communication with the DLL
 - [ ] Get feature list from DLL and dynamically enable/disable class features